-Every year, thousands of parcels of Montana property are transferred.
-When the property is transferred, a Montana tax return must be filed to report any recognized taxable gain.
-Rents received from Montana real estate also are Montana source income, and must be reported.
+Every year, thousands of parcels of Montana Real Estate in Bozeman and beyond are transferred.
+When a Montana property is transferred, a Montana tax return must be filed to report any recognized taxable gain.

 If you transfer Montana real property, you are required to file a Montana tax return to report any gain that is recognized for federal income tax purposes.
 “Transfer” includes sales, exchanges, gifts, inheritances or any other transaction where the property changes ownership.
-If you receive rental income from Montana real estate, you are required to file a Montanatax return to report rents you receive.*
+If you receive income from Montana real estate, you are required to file a Montana tax return to report rents you receive.*

 What You Need to Know about Montana Source Income and Your Montana Income Tax Filing Responsibilities*

 Nonresidents are required by law to file Montana tax returns and report their Montana source income.
 Research shows that many nonresidents do not properly report the taxable income on the sale or rental of Montana property to the State of Montana, because they do not understand their Montana tax filing responsibilities.

 Because Montana residents are required to report all of their income, regardless of where it is earned, non-reporting is rarely a problem with residents.
 If a Montana resident becomes a nonresident, the Montana source income rules will apply.

 Montana Tax Returns and Montana Income Tax Reports*

 When Montana real estate is transferred or rents received, various tax returns and reports must be filed.
 A realty transfer certificate, often called an RTC, must be completed before a deed transferring real estate is recorded with the county Clerk and Recorder.
 An RTC is usually completed by the closing agent.
 The Montana Department of Revenue uses the information to administer property taxes and to ensure income tax compliance.